 Efficient And Economical Food Production Systems

-With the recent price increases in food, especially fresh fruits and vegetables, there is a real challenge to feed a family with the 5-a-day produce and fruit menu.
-Fresh vegetables and fresh fruits are the key to good health.
-This is not a new or profound statement...
+With the recent price increases in food, especially fresh fruits and vegetables, there is a real challenge in providing a family with the recommended 5-a-day servings of produce.
+Fresh vegetables and fruits are essential to good health.
+This is not a new idea, but a...